English to Speakers of Other Languages Endorsement

-Candidates will be in their ESOL/ELL classroom placement approximately 2-3* days a week for a total of 10 weeks (not including district spring break week) beginning the second week of the university quarter, continuing through the last week of the university quarter.
+- Candidates will be in their ESOL classroom placement approximately 2-3* days a week for a total of 10 weeks (not including district spring break week) during the UW quarter.

-*Number and days of the week may be altered-determined by their assigned cooperating teacher schedule.
-Current teachers will work closely with the placement coordinator to arrange a schedule to meet this requirement.
+- *Number and days of the week may be determined by a candidate’s assigned mentor teacher schedule.
+Mentor teachers will work closely with the placement coordinator to arrange a schedule to meet this requirement.

 Content Test Requirement

-To be recommended for the ELL endorsement, students are required pass the Washington Educator Skills Test (WEST-E) English Language Learner test (ELL #051)
+To be recommended for the ESOL endorsement, students are required pass the Washington Educator Skills Test (WEST-E) English Language Learner test (051).

-Students are requested to take the WEST-E in ELL during their practicum term
+Students are requested to take the WEST-E 051 during their practicum term.

-What Teaching Positions Can I Pursue with the ESOL/ELL Endorsement?
+What Teaching Positions Can I Pursue with the ESOL Endorsement?

-With the ELL endorsement added to your residency certificate, students can pursue ELL-only teaching positions (such as a “pull-out” and/or “push-in” services teacher), or general education teaching positions (traditional or ELL-inclusion classroom situations).
+With the ESOL endorsement added to your residency certificate, students can pursue ESOL-only teaching positions (such as a “pull-out” and/or “push-in” services teacher), or general education teaching positions (traditional or ESOL-inclusion classroom situations).

-Candidates with the ELL endorsement are highly qualified and, due to the shortage of ELL-endorsed teachers in Washington State, they will be sought after whether or not they accept an ELL-only teaching position.
+Candidates with the ESOL endorsement are highly qualified and, due to the shortage of ESOL-endorsed teachers in Washington State, they will be sought after whether or not they accept an ESOL-only teaching position.